-We test the theoretical predictions in the laboratory in two treatments, one without and one with communication.
+We test these predictions in the laboratory in a treatment without communication, as well as predictions from the centralized Blotto game when subjects can communicate within their group.
 In both treatments, the essential logic of the game - the minority needs to concentrate and randomize its votes - is immediately clear to minority players in the lab.
 In contrast, majority subjects appear to alternate between exploiting their size advantage by covering all issues, and mimicking minority subjects.
 Be it with or without communication, the strategies of both groups deviate from the precise predictions of the theoretical equilibria, and yet the fraction of minority victories we observe is very close to equilibrium, varying from 25 percent in treatments in which the minority is half the size of the majority, to 33 percent, when the minority's relative size increases to two thirds.
 We read these findings as endorsement of the robustness of the voting rule to strategic mistakes.
-As in the off-equilibrium theoretical result described earlier, as long as minority voters recognize the importance of concentrating and randomizing their votes, their exact choices are of secondary importance: whether votes are concentrated on two or on only one issue, whether they are split equally or unequally, all this affects minority victories only marginally.
+As in the off-equilibrium theoretical result described above, as long as minority voters recognize the importance of concentrating and randomizing their votes, their exact choices are of secondary importance: whether votes are concentrated on two or on only one issue, whether they are split equally or unequally, all this affects minority victories only marginally.
 This conclusion is the main result of the paper.

 The robustness of SV to strategic mistakes has been noted before (Casella et al., 2006, 2008).
 Previous models, however, studied environments where the strategic problem faced by the voters is simpler.
 More precisely, existing models assume that voters have private information about their cardinal intensities of preferences, and that intensities are uncorrelated across voters.
-In such a scenario, a voter's optimal strategy is to cast more votes on issues that she considers higher priorities (at a given state), and this behavior is observed in the lab.
-But the intensity of one's own preferences is instinctively focal, and the question then arises whether the good performance of the mechanism extends to more complicated settings.
+In such a scenario, a voter's optimal strategy is to cast more votes on issues that she considers higher priorities (at a given state).
+This behavior is observed in the lab, as the intensity of one's own preferences is instinctively focal.
+The question then arises whether the good performance of the mechanism extends to more complicated settings.
+Knowing whether voters are able to use SV profitably is indeed central to recommending its use in concrete applications.

-If intensities are commonly known, or if it is known that intensities are correlated across groups, the hide-and-seek nature of the game appears and with it the minority's need to randomize its strategy.
+If intensities are commonly known, or if it is known that intensities are correlated across groups, the hide-and-seek nature of the game returns and with it the minority's need to randomize its strategy.
 In this paper, we abstract from cardinal intensities and assume that each issue is judged equally important by all.
 The assumption can be read literally, reflecting a lack of clear priorities.
 But more generally, it is the modeling device we employ to give full weight to the strategic complexity of the hide-and-seek game.
 As a result of this modeling choice, one could argue that minority victories are not justified on normative utilitarian terms.
-Such a perspective, however, would be quite narrow: in the absence of different intensities, the fairness requirement of some minority representation can be easily derived from a social welfare function that is concave in individual utilities, with the degree of concavity mirroring the strength of the social planner's concern with equality (Laslier, 2012; Koriyama et al., 2013).
+Such a perspective, however, would be very narrow: in the absence of different intensities, the fairness requirement of some minority representation can be easily derived from a social welfare function that is concave in individual utilities, with the degree of concavity mirroring the strength of the social planner's concern with equality (Laslier, 2012; Koriyama et al., 2013).